-Currently, the Pflugerville Library provides access to \\\\\ contemporary e-books with another \\\\\ classic e-books through Project Gutenberg.
-Through Odilo, the Library provides access to over \\\\\ available in Pay-per-use and \\\\\ Spanish titles.
-Electronic materials in Vietnamese are available through Overdrive and Axis360.
-Further, the Library is in constant discussion with a wide-range of e-vendors, looking for the most accessible and efficient new e- resources.
+Currently, the Pflugerville Library provides access to contemporary e-books.
+More than 1,500 are available through Overdrive, 22,000 through Freading, and thousands more contemporary e-books through Hoopla.
+Odilo provides thousands of Spanish titles for pay per use.
+Electronic materials in Vietnamese are available through Overdrive.
+Further, the Library is in constant discussion with a wide-range of e-vendors, looking for the most accessible and efficient new e-resources.
 Librarians attend conferences and workshops and participate in continuing education to stay abreast of emerging technologies, services and resources in the field.
 Last year, staff logged more than 400 hours of continuing education.

 While the Library is expanding its digital collection as fast as possible, not everything is available in an electronic format.
 Further, not every one of our residents is equipped to take advantage of the Library's digital offerings.
-The Library offers approximately 71,000 physical items for checkout.
+The Library offers approximately 74,000 physical items for checkout.